Originally published May 26, 2016. Updated August 15, 2017 with some tweaks on January 10, 2018.

 Kaga Kaede also gets a “ganbare” from me, though I will admit I get her confused with a now-former Kenshuusei a lot…

-Little did I know that a few months later, Kaga would be beamed into the Mothership as one-half of the 13th Gen. I’m uber-happy for her… though it’s bittersweet with all of the reports of… well, let’s just say that she’s the new Zukki with how everyone (in the Japanese fandom) comments on her looks….
+Little did I know that a few months later, Kaga would be beamed into the Mothership as one-half of the 13th Gen. I’m uber-happy for her… though it’s bittersweet with all of the reports of… well, let’s just say that she’s the new Zukki with how everyone (especially in the Japanese fandom) comments on her looks….

 Given the 13th Generation auditions happening, I wouldn’t be surprised if one managed to debut through this route.